gabriwl165/python-web-framework/README.md

         )
 ```

-Now, let's start building out `Router` it's going to be responsible to handle the request and to distribute to the correct method
+Now, let's start building our `Router`.
+It will be responsible for handling requests and routing them to the correct method.
 ```python
 class Router:
     def __init__(self):